renegens/Android-Studio-Helpers/README.md

 - A `View` interface for your Activity
 - A `Presenter` interface and default implementation class
 - An `Model` interface and default implementation class for your model
+- A `Module` class to add your dagger II modules for that feature.

 > It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.

 #### 3. Add another activity or Fragment
 - It will create the classes with defaults in it.
-- You will need to add manually the injections in the `ApplicationComponent` and the `@Provides` methods in the `MvpModule`.
+- You will need to add manually the injections in the `ApplicationComponent` and the `@Provides` methods in the `featureNameModule`.

 ### Notice

-You must build the project a two or three times until Dagger II will generate the appropriate classes.
+You must build the project so Dagger II will generate the appropriate classes.

 #### Contribute